Llanddewi Velfrey

 The village is situated in a rich and fertile vale, watered by the river Tâf, which separates the parish from that of Llangain in the county of Carmarthen.
 The lands are wholly enclosed and in a good state of cultivation, and the soil is eminently fertile.

 Landmarks

-St. David's Church and related buildings
+St David's Church and related buildings

-The church, dedicated to St. David, is remarkable for the simplicity of its architecture, and displays evident features of a very remote antiquity: an elegant mural tablet of white marble, to the memory of the late David Lewis, Esq., of Hênllan and his youngest daughter, which were put up in the chancel by his widow c.1830.
-There is a rectory and a vicarage, in the archdeaconry of Carmarthen, and diocese of St. David's.
+The church, dedicated to St David, is remarkable for the simplicity of its architecture, and displays evident features of a very remote antiquity: an elegant mural tablet of white marble, to the memory of the late David Lewis, Esq., of Hênllan and his youngest daughter, which were put up in the chancel by his widow c.1830.
+There is a rectory and a vicarage, in the archdeaconry of Carmarthen, and Diocese of St Davids.
 A schoolhouse was built at the expense of the parish in 1828.

 The church was rebuilt in 1757, but retains its "archaic 16th century two-bay arcade" with Tudor arches.
 It was restored in 1861 and the tall western bellcote was added in 1891 by G. E. Halliday.
 The vicarage house was nearly rebuilt on an enlarged scale under the provisions of the Gilbert's Act.